Old Age Security Return of Income (OASRI)

 Generally, your Old Age Security Return of Income (OASRI) must be filed on or before April 30 of the year after the tax year.

-Filing your annual OASRI on time also helps ensure that your old age security pension is not interrupted by Service Canada.
+Filing your annual OASRI on time also helps ensure that your old age security pension is not suspended by Service Canada.

 Other Canadian tax returns

-- filed Form NR5, Application for a Reduction in the Amount of Non-Resident Tax Required to be Withheld, and it was approved for the tax year in question.
+- filed Form NR5, Application for a Reduction in the Amount of Non-Resident Tax Required to be Withheld, for the year with the intention of making a section 217 election and we approved it.
 In this case, you must file a section 217 tax return;

 - filed Form NR6, Undertaking to File an Income Tax Return by a Non-Resident Receiving Rent or Timber Royalties, and it was approved for the tax year in question.
 In this case, you must file a section 216 tax return;